scarioscia/scarioscia.github.io/index.md

 <br />

-    <h1 id="about">About</h1>

 # About

 I’m a PhD candidate and NSF Graduate Research Fellow in the **[Cell, Molecular, Developmental Biology, and Biophysics](https://cmdb.jhu.edu/)** (CMDB) program at Johns Hopkins University, advised by **[Rajiv McCoy](https://mccoy-lab.org/)**.
 My current research investigates the phenomenon of segregation distortion, whereby inheritance deviates from Mendelian expectations.

-I graduated from Georgetown University, where I conducted research in the lab of **[Manus Patten](https://www.pattenlab.com/)**.
+I majored in Biology and Classics at Georgetown University, where I conducted research in the lab of **[Manus Patten](https://www.pattenlab.com/)**.
 I then spent two years as a Science Policy Fellow at the **[Science and Technology Policy Institute](https://www.ida.org/en/ida-ffrdcs/science-and-technology-policy-institute)** (STPI), a federally-funded research and development center working for Executive Branch agencies.